Graduate Assistantships Overview

 Do GAs Receive a Tuition Waiver?

-If you are enrolled in a tuition-based program, your GA appointment carries a tuition waiver for the duration of the appointment.
-If you are enrolled in a fee-based program, you are charged academic program fees, not tuition; therefore, a tuition waiver is not applicable and your GA appointment does not provide a waiver of academic program fees.
+GAs enrolled in tuition-based programs receive a tuition waiver for the duration of their appointment.
+GAs enrolled in fee-based programs are charged academic program fees, not tuition; therefore, tuition waivers are not applicable, nor will the GA appointment provide a waiver of academic program fees.
 A list of fee-based programs is provided by the Office of the Bursar.
-For tuition-based programs, while tuition will be waived, you will be responsible for paying university fees at the negotiated rate.
-For fee-based programs, there is no available waiver for any part of the academic program fee, and you will be responsible for paying university fees at the negotiated rate.
+For tuition-based programs, while tuition will be waived, the GA is responsible for paying university fees at the negotiated rate.
+For fee-based programs, there is no available waiver for any part of the academic program fee, and the GA will be responsible for paying university fees at the negotiated rate.
 There is no tuition waiver for summer or winter intersession courses.
-When graduate fee bills are calculated by the Office of the Bursar, the tuition waiver will automatically populate to eligible GAs’ fee bills provided two items are in place: an active payroll authorization input by the hiring department and enrollment for the semester in at least six credits.
+When graduate fee bills are calculated by the Office of the Bursar, the tuition waiver will automatically populate to the eligible GAs’ fee bills, provided that two items are in place: an active payroll authorization input by the hiring department and enrollment in at least six credits for the semester.

-Stipend rates for graduate assistants are graduated in terms of progress toward the advanced degree and experience.
+Stipend rates for graduate assistants, which can be found at payroll.uconn.edu, are based on levels that reflect progress toward the advanced degree and experience, defined as follows:

-- Level 2: for graduate assistants in a doctoral program with at least a master’s degree or its equivalent in the field of graduate study.
-Equivalency consists of thirty graduate level credits beyond the baccalaureate degree, together with admission to a doctoral program.
+- Level 2: For graduate assistants in a doctoral program with at least a master’s degree or its equivalent in the field of graduate study (as noted in the Graduate Employee Union contract as “Masters or Equivalent”).
+Equivalency consists of 30 credits of appropriate graduate-level coursework beyond the baccalaureate degree, together with admission to a doctoral program.
 If the master’s degree was used to satisfy the equivalency of a bachelor’s degree for purposes of admission, the degree does not count toward Level 2 eligibility.

-- Level 3: for graduate assistants enrolled in a doctoral program who have passed the doctoral general examination and have the milestone reflected on their record.
+- Level 3: For graduate assistants enrolled in a doctoral program who have passed the doctoral general examination and have the milestone reflected on their record (as noted in the Graduate Employee Union Contract as “PhD Candidate”).

-Specific stipend rates may be found on Payroll’s website and will be included in the GA offer letter.
+Specific stipend rates may be found on the Payroll Department Website and will be included in the GA Offer Letter.

-Are GAs Required to Do Any Additional Trainings?
+Are GAs Required to Complete Any Additional Trainings?

 Can GAs Hold Additional Employment?